yairEO/tagify/README.md

-removeAllTags       | Removes all tags and resets the original input tag's value property addTags             | Accepts a String (word, single or multiple with a delimiter), an Array of Objects (see above) or Strings removeTag           | Removes a specific tag (argument is the tag DOM element to be removed. see source code.) getTagIndexByValue  | getTagElmByValue    |
+removeAllTags       | Removes all tags and resets the original input tag's value property addTags             | Accepts a String (word, single or multiple with a delimiter), an Array of Objects (see above) or Strings removeTag           | Removes a specific tag (argument is the tag DOM element to be removed. see source code.) loadOriginalValues  | Converts the input's value into tags.
+This method gets called automatically when instansiating Tagify getTagIndexByValue  | getTagElmByValue    |